 A pool shock can be a pool owners best friend because it can quickly turn a pool around that has been left unbalanced and neglected.
 Like most things it's easier to prevent problems before they get out of hand and keeping your pool chemistry up to par is no exception to this rule.
-We'll go over pool shock instructions and when you should be using it which might be in contrary to what you have heard or read before.
+We'll go over how to shock a pool step by step and when you should be using it in addition to activating the super chlorination feature available with most salt water pool systems.

 A shock is an oxidizing treatment added to water that destroys ineffective chloramines and other unwanted organisms.
 In the process it increases free chlorine that will target and destroy biological waste, bacteria and of course pool algae.
 It's important to keep in mind that it's a lot easier to prevent algae than kill it once it has become established but we will discuss that more below including the use of algaecides.

 The way pool shock works is by spiking or elevating the chlorine up to five times the normal operating levels and while doing so killing everything it comes in contact with.
-It's impossible to have a nice, healthy blue pool if you have contaminants either rendering the chlorine useless or making your water cloudy and uninviting.
+It's impossible to have a nice, healthy clean pool if you have contaminants either rendering the chlorine useless or causing cloudy pool water that's really uninviting.

 If you own a salt water system you might be familiar with superchlorination if your chlorine generator has this feature.
 The superchlorination feature is designed to increase chlorine production gradually for short intervals and should be used monthly or as often as needed.
-It isn't a substitute for shocking but can be a great tool for regular maintenance of your pool similar to a preventative algaecide.
+It isn't a substitute for shocking but should be used in addition to super chlorinating as a great tool for regular maintenance of your pool similar to a preventative algaecide.

 A pool shock is a necessity when your chloramine levels are high or you already have algae established.
 At this point you need to reach breakpoint chlorination and that is exactly what pool shock is designed to do.
 If you know your pool well you can probably tell when your chloramines are too high because of the strong chlorine odour but if you want to be sure you can test your chlorine levels.